-- 7.3.1.
-When it is in MNsure's best interests, MNsure may, without competition, enter into an agreement to procure goods or services from (a) the State of Minnesota; (b) a political subdivision of the State of Minnesota; (c) the University of Minnesota; (d) the federal government; or (e) another state government, including another state's health benefits exchange. - 7.3.2.
-MNsure may join Minnesota's Cooperative Purchasing Venture ("CPV") as defined in Minnesota Statutes, section 16C.03, subd.
+- 7.3.1 When it is in MNsure's best interests, MNsure may, without competition, enter into an agreement to procure goods or services from (a) the State of Minnesota; (b) a Political subdivision of the State of Minnesota; (c) the University of Minnesota; (d) the federal government; or (e) another state government, including another state's health benefits exchange. - 7.3.2 MNsure may join Minnesota's Cooperative Purchasing Venture ("CPV") as defined in Minn.
+Stat. §16C.03, subd.
 10, and use any contracts available to CPV members.
-When MNsure elects to use a contract available to CPV members, it agrees to follow all processes and procedures that would apply to other similarly-situated CPV members. - 7.3.3.
-MNsure will report to the legislature all inter-agency agreements as required by Minnesota Statutes, section 62V.05, subd.
-7(d). - 7.3.4.
-Any contract or purchase partially funded through the Minnesota Department of Human Services ("DHS") with funding for public health care programs must be approved by DHS prior to the expenditure of funds.
+When MNsure elects to use a contract available to CPV members, it agrees to follow all processes and procedures that would apply to other similarly-situated CPV members. - 7.3.3 MNsure will report to the legislature all inter-agency agreements as required by Minn.
+Stat. § 62V.05, subd.
+7(d). - 7.3.4 Any contract or purchase partially funded through the Minnesota Department of Human Services ("DHS") with funding for public health care programs must be approved by DHS prior to the expenditure of funds.
 Any contract or purchase eligible for enhanced federal financial participation by Medicaid must be sent to DHS for submission to the Centers for Medicare & Medicaid Services ("CMS") for approval.

-Additional Statutory Procurement Provisions Applicable to MNsure
+Section 8 Additional Statutory Procurement Provisions Applicable to MNsure.

-- 8.1.
-Call Center.
-MNsure must comply with the provisions of Minnesota Statutes, section 16C.086. - 8.2.
-Professional and Technical Services.
-MNsure must comply with the provisions of Minnesota Statutes, section 16C.08, subdivision 2, paragraph (b), clauses (1) to (8).
-When the statute allows the commissioner of administration to grant an exception, the Executive Director or his/her designee will have authority to grant the exception. - 8.3.
-Procedure for Service Contracts.
-MNsure must comply with the provisions of Minnesota Statutes, section 16C.09, subd. a(1) and a(3), b(1) (2), and c(1) (2); however, when the statute requires the commissioner of administration to make a particular determination, it will be interpreted to require that the Executive Director or his/her designee make that determination.
+- 8.1 Call Center.
+MNsure must comply with the provisions of Minn.
+Stat. § 16C.086. - 8.2 Professional and Technical Services.
+MNsure must comply with the provisions of Minn.
+Stat. § 16C.08, subd.
+2, paragraph (b), clauses (1) to (8).
+When the statute allows the commissioner of administration to grant an exception, the Executive Director or his/her designee will have authority to grant the exception. - 8.3 Procedure for Service Contracts.
+MNsure must comply with the provisions of Minn.
+Stat. § 16C.09, subd.
+A(1) and a(3), b(1)-(2), and c(1)-(2); however, when the statute requires the commissioner of administration to make a particular determination, it will be interpreted to require that the Executive Director or his/her designee make that determination.

-- 8.4.
-Designation of Procurements from Small Businesses.
-MNsure must comply with the provisions of Minnesota Statutes, section 16C.16; however, when the statute requires the commissioner of administration to perform a particular task, it will be interpreted to require the Executive Director or his/her designee to perform that task, except that this will not be interpreted to transfer any of the commissioner's authority to promulgate rules under this section, designate targeted businesses, or establish a targeted group program. - 8.4.1.
-To promote full compliance with the letter and the intent of Minnesota Statutes, section 16C.16, the Executive Director must designate a liaison officer responsible for: coordinating outreach to targeted group businesses; reviewing compliance with laws governing targeted group business procurement participation; and recommending modifications to procurement procedures to encourage greater targeted group business participation.
+- 8.4 Designation of Procurements from Small Business.
+MNsure must comply with the provisions of Minn.
+Stat. § 16C.16; however, when the statute requires the commissioner of administration to perform a particular task, it will be interpreted to require the Executive Director or his/her designee to perform that task, except that this will not be interpreted to transfer any of the commissioner's authority to promulgate rules under this section, designate targeted businesses, or establish a targeted group program. - 8.4.1 To promote full compliance with the letter and the intent of Minn.
+Stat. § coordinating outreach to targeted group businesses; reviewing compliance with laws governing targeted group business procurement participation; and recommending modifications to procurement procedures to encourage greater targeted group business participation.